-The Contactor shall assure that the brazing of the outer copper block to the inner copper block results in 100 % wetting of the surfaces.
+The Contactor shall assure that the brazing of the copper outer block to the copper inner block results in 100 % wettability.
 The same applies for the soldering of the HTS stacks to the top and bottom copper blocks.

 All the accessible vacuum brazed/soldered joints shall be visually inspected.
 The brazing/soldering alloy shall be systematically visible in the joints and no gap shall be present.
 Excessive flow of the brazing material at the surface of the pieces shall not be accepted.